Mach-web/Machine_learning/README.md

 #### forecasting_with_machine_learning.ipynb

-Train a regression model to make predictions.
+Train a regression and dense model to make predictions.
 Use keras to find the best learning rate.
 Used early stopping to stop training when the loss does not change for a while.